Exynos9820/ThedyxEngine/README.md

 ## Overview

 ThedyxEngine is a 2D physics engine designed to simulate heat transfer across different materials using a visually intuitive approach.
-The engine supports various forms of heat transfer mechanisms including conduction, convection, and radiation, presenting them in a visually engaging manner that changes color based on the temperature of the objects.
+The engine supports various heat transfer mechanisms, including conduction, convection, and radiation.
+Presenting them in a visually engaging manner that changes color based on the temperature of the objects.

-Features
+Features three types of energy transfers:
-Conduction: Simulate heat transfer through direct contact.
+- **Conduction**: Simulate heat transfer through direct contact.
-Convection: Model the transfer of heat through fluids and gases.
+- **Convection**: Model the transfer of heat through fluids and gases.
-Radiation: Represent the emission of heat through electromagnetic waves.
+- **Radiation**: The emission of heat through electromagnetic waves.

-Visual Representation: Visualize temperature changes using color gradients to represent varying intensities of heat.
+**Visual Representation**: Visualize temperature changes using color gradients to represent varying heat intensities.
 How It Works
 Shape Division
 Objects are divided into a grid of small squares, allowing for detailed and localized temperature calculations.
 This division aids in accurately simulating how heat diffuses through different materials.

-Heat Transfer Calculations
+**Heat Transfer Calculations**
-The engine calculates heat transfer between adjacent squares by considering factors such as temperature differences, the thermal conductivity of the material, and the simulation timestep.
+The engine calculates heat transfer between adjacent squares by considering factors such as temperature differences, The thermal conductivity of the material and the simulation timestep.

-Temperature Updates
+**Temperature Updates**
-Temperatures of individual squares are updated based on net heat gain or loss, integrating effects from conduction, convection, and radiation.
+Individual squares' temperatures are updated based on net heat gain or loss, integrating effects from conduction, convection, and radiation.
 ## Features

 - **Dynamic Simulation**: Real-time simulation of heat transfer.